Medically reviewed by Drugs.com. Last updated on Dec 2, 2022.

 - Antibacterial medicine may be applied.
 Healthcare providers may use an antibiotic cream or ointment on the omphalocele to prevent a bacterial infection.

 - Tests will be used to plan treatment.
 Healthcare providers may use x-ray, ultrasound, or other pictures to check your baby's organs.
-Blood tests will also be used to check for infection and show how well his organs are working.
+Blood tests will also be used to check for infection and show how well his or her organs are working.

 How is an omphalocele treated?